 (a) complies with regulation 15(10); and

-(b) is appropriate for the nature and scale of the petroleum activity.
+(b) is appropriate for the nature and scale of the activity.

 (3) If the Minister is not reasonably satisfied that the oil spill contingency plan when first submitted meets the criteria set out in subregulation (2), the Minister must give the operator a reasonable opportunity to modify and resubmit the plan.